pauldoomgov/aws-admin/custodian/README.md

-# Cloud Custodian rules
+# Cloud Custodian
-A repo containing rule sets for cloud-custodian inside GSA AWS accounts.
+A repo containing rule sets for cloud-custodian inside GSA TTS AWS accounts.
 This repo does not contain cloud-custodian itself.

 ## What is this
 Cloud Custodian is a tool that unifies the dozens of tools and scripts most organizations use for managing their AWS accounts into one open source tool.
 It’s a stateless rules engine for policy definition and enforcement, with metrics and reporting for AWS.

 http://www.capitalone.io/cloud-custodian/docs/
 https://github.com/capitalone/cloud-custodian

-## Whats here
-see `/policies/operational` for rules that take actions (i.e. stop/start instances, block creation of non-compliant resources, automate encryption/backups) see `/policies/compliance` for rules that verify compliance (i.e. users w/ console access have MFA enabled, resources are tag appropriate, check that encryption/backups are configured)

 ## Use Cases
 <details>